comparativelab/JointAction/README.md

 ## This site is a documentation of Joint Action during Table Tennis

-The data comprises 100 session that consists of 6 triads.
-The data of each session is organized as follow
+The data comprise 100 sessions that consist of 6 triads.
+The data of each session are organized as follow

 - 2022_10_27-SE001 (DATETIME-SESSIONID)
 	- ECG